-Version Date Approved by Details / Reason for Change 1.0 22 Dec 21 Kerry Taloni Sixth annual report due 9 Jan 2022
+Version Date Approved by Details / Reason for Change 1.0 20 Dec 22 Kate Smith Final draft

 Declaration of Accuracy

 In making this declaration, I am aware that sections 490 and 491 of the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) make it an offence in certain circumstances to knowingly provide false or misleading information or documents.
 The offence is punishable on conviction by imprisonment or a fine, or both.
 I declare that all the information and documentation supporting this compliance report is true and correct in every particular.
 I am authorised to bind the approval holder to this declaration and that I have no knowledge of that authorisation being revoked at the time of making this declaration.